Introduction to Crystal Growth

 |150 h||75 h||5 CP|

-Responsible coordinator of the module PH2144 is Christian Pfleiderer.
+Responsible coordinator of the module PH2144 in the version of SS 2019 was Christian Pfleiderer.

 Content, Learning Outcome and Preconditions